Facts about Chichen Itza in Mexico - A UNESCO World Heritage Site

 El Castillo, the largest and most famous pyramid at Chichen Itza, cannot be climbed.
 However, Nohoch Mul, the largest pyramid in the Yucatan Peninsula, can be climbed at the nearby Coba ruins.

-If you are looking to climb a pyramid from the ancient world, we recommend paying a visit to Coba, where you can climb Nohoch Mul: the largest Mayan pyramid in the Yucatan Peninsula.
+If you are looking to climb a pyramid from the ancient world, we recommend paying a visit to the Coba Ruins, where you can climb Nohoch Mul: the largest Mayan pyramid in the Yucatan Peninsula.

 Standing at 98 feet tall, El Castillo, an ancient pyramid constructed by the Mayan people sometime between the 9th and 12th centuries, is the tallest structure in Chichen Itza.